olitrussle/blog/_posts/2017-04-25-what-documents-do-you-need-for-a-mortgage.md

 4. Name your documents.
 Having a clearly labelled PDF makes it easy for your adviser to find exactly what they need quickly and easily.

-5.Check which documents you can download as PDFs (such as bank statements) before printing and scanning to save yourself time and effort.
+5. Check which documents you can download as PDFs (such as bank statements) before printing and scanning to save yourself time and effort.
 Almost all banks now offer downloadable statements.